 You landed on this article for a reason – auctioning off your house has crossed your mind.
 It may help you sell your house more quickly, so why not give it a go, right?

 Before you choose to auction off your local house, try another option first.
-Our company, Watts Buys Houses, buys Fort Worth area houses.
+Our company, W6 Property Solutions, buys Fort Worth area houses.
 We’re not looking to list your house; we’re looking to actually buy it.

 - In any condition